WHAT IS A PARTNERSHIP AGREEMENT IN CAMEROON?

-A partnership agreement is a contract between partners in a partnership which sets out the terms and conditions of the relationship between the partners, including: Percentages of ownership and distribution of profits and losses.
-So, what should businessmen consider in drafting a partnership agreement?
-Here’s a list of some key items you should definitely think about before signing a partnership agreement in Cameroon.
+The question is what should businessmen consider in drafting and signing a Partnership Agreement in Cameroon?
+Here’s a list of some key items you should definitely think about before signing a partnership agreement.

 - In drafting a partnership agreement in Cameroon, make sure you clearly lay out each partner’s contribution by ascertaining how much each partner will contribute to start the business and what will each partner’s responsibilities be for future needs.

-- It is common for partnerships to continue operations for an unspecified period of time, but there are instances where a business is designed to dissolve or end after reaching a specific milestone or a certain number of years.
+- It is common for partnerships to continue operations for an unspecified period of time.
+Still, there are instances where a business is designed to dissolve or end after reaching a specific milestone or a certain number of years.
 In drafting a partnership agreement, parties should include this information.

-- The most common conflicts in a partnership agreement in Cameroon arise due to challenges with decision making between partners.
+- The most common conflicts in signing a Partnership Agreement in Cameroon arise due to challenges with decision-making between partners.
 In drafting a partnership agreement ensure terms regarding the decision-making process are laid out expressly.

-- Before signing a partnership agreement in Cameroon, endeavor to include the steps to be legally taken to end the partnership as well as the governing laws.
+- Before signing a partnership agreement in Cameroon, endeavor to include the steps to be legally taken to end the partnership and the governing laws.

-- In summary, partners should open an account in the name of the partnership, appoint an accountant, decide on the grounds of expulsion of a partner and get legal advice on partnership in Cameroon especially in case a partner dies.
+- In summary, partners should open an account in the name of the partnership, appoint an accountant, decide on the grounds for the expulsion of a partner, and get legal advice on partnership in Cameroon, especially in case a partner dies.

-In conclusion, we strongly suggest interested business partners to get professional legal advice on partnership agreement in Cameroon.
+In conclusion, we strongly suggest interested business partners get professional legal advice on signing a Partnership Agreement in Cameroon.
 The legal practitioner will ensure a very detailed agreement is developed that leaves no shades of gray to aid each party understands the conditions and requirements.